The right blogging tools can make or break your blog-based business.

 What I like about SimilarWeb is their ability to turn the often inscrutable numbers into easy-to-understand colorful graphics.
 Insights that might take hours to glean elsewhere when relying entirely on numbers, can be drawn pretty quickly with the graphic presentations on SimilarWeb.

 The free version of SimilarWeb makes our list of top blogging tools because it lets you see everything that the paid account does—with the exception that your time range is restricted.
 With a free account, you can see a blog's website traffic analytics for the past 3 months.
 With a paid account, you can see detailed traffic reports for six months.
 It also displays worldwide traffic, broken down by country.
-There’s also a category rank showing your blog's popularity within it's niche.
+There’s also a category rank showing your own popularity within the niche you blog about.

 You can analyze data on visitor locations, how much search traffic you're getting, referring sites, social traffic, keywords you're ranking for, paid advertising data and similar sites you're competing with today.
 Traffic figures should be taken with a grain of salt though.
 SimilarWeb tends to underestimate traffic count for sites averaging below 50,000 visitors a month, while often overestimating traffic for others.